Aether (mythology): Orphic

 Aether played a significant role in Orphic cosmogony.
-There are a large number of ancient texts which have been called "Orphic", a few are extant, such as the Orphic Hymns, but most are not.
+There are a large number of ancient texts which have been called "Orphic"; a few are extant, such as the Orphic Hymns, but most are not.
 Several important Orphic texts, which exist now only in fragments, have been called theogonies, since they contained material, similar to Hesiod's Theogony, which described the origin of the gods.
 At least three of these, the so-called "Derveni Theogony", the "Hieronyman Theogony", and the "Rhapsodic Theogony" or Rhapsodies, contained references to Aether the personification as well as aether the material element.

 Derveni Theogony

-The oldest of these theogonies, the Derveni Theogony, is a text which is extensively quoted in the Derveni papyrus (fourth century BC).
+The oldest of these theogonies, the Derveni Theogony, is a text which is extensively quoted in a commentary (dating to around the end of the 5th century BC) preserved in the Derveni papyrus.
 One of these quotes contains a reference to aether the material element: